Solo in Seoul: A Filipina’s guide to traveling alone

 Photo of Gangnam from Visit Seoul

 When choosing accommodation, consider the area, your budget, and the convenience.
 It’s best to stay near a station entrance and in a place where you would feel safe.
-Lodging with nearby establishments like convenience stores and cafes are a plus!
-For the full Korean experience, most travelers opt for an Airbnb instead of a hotel as it gives the feel of a K-drama apartment or a hanok house—and it won’t burn a hole through your wallet, either.
+Lodging with nearby establishments like convenience stores and cafes are a plus.
+For the full Korean experience, most travelers opt for an Airbnb instead of a hotel as it gives the feel of a K-drama apartment or a hanok house—and it won’t burn a hole in your pocket, either.

 Stay connected: Avail a sim card or Wi-Fi egg

-Staying connected is important for navigating the city and of course, for uploading your aesthetic IG stories.
+Staying connected is important for navigating the city and of course, for uploading your aesthetic Instagram Stories.
 While Seoul offers free Wi-Fi in public places, solo travelers shouldn’t rely on this for connectivity.
 In case of emergencies, it is best to avail a Korean sim card that will provide mobile data depending on the number of days of your stay.
-Five days would cost around ₩24,700 and ten days for ₩36,600 (around ₱1,057 and ₱1,566).
+Five days would cost around ₩24,700 and ₩36,600 for 10 days (around ₱1,057 and ₱1,566).
 Multiple providers like Korea Telecom (KT), SK Telecom (SKT), or LG U+ have kiosks available in the airports.

 Getting around: The two essential apps you’ll need in Seoul